anoopvm/sdp-infrastructure/README.md

 ## Code Overview
 All resources created as part of the excercise is through Infrastructure as Code.
 Manual interference is limited to version management of certain components like helm charts, ami version etc. These could be automated as well but are avoided by design to enable better version control practices and code (IaC) reviews.
 Contents of each folder/file as below:
-**terraform:** The terraform folder contains all the modules used for EKS cluster creation, roles, ingress controller and a few helm releases (monitoring stack).
+<br>**terraform:** The terraform folder contains all the modules used for EKS cluster creation, roles, ingress controller and a few helm releases (monitoring stack).
-**helm:** Helm charts for devops practical web app deployment and the mongodb pods.
+<br>**helm:** Helm charts for devops practical web app deployment and the mongodb pods.
 It also contains a reusable ingress helm chart which can be used by other modules.
-**docker:** Docker file used for dockerizing devops practical web app.
+<br>**docker:** Docker file used for dockerizing devops practical web app.
-**images:** Packer file used for custom ami creation.
+<br>**images:** Packer file used for custom ami creation.
-**ansible:** Ansible script to do a quick sanity check on instances created using the custom image.
+<br>**ansible:** Ansible script to do a quick sanity check on instances created using the custom image.
-**release-conifgs:** Single place for all the configurations.
+<br>**release-conifgs:** Single place for all the configurations.
 This is the only place where any configuration changes are made.
 Tried to make the configs as simple as possible by exposing only required configurations.
 As the project grows more configs can be exposed here as required.
 This folder also segragates the configuration for each environment (dev, staging, production etc).
-**Makefile:** Single entrypoint for all the build and deployment activities for this exercise.
+<br>**Makefile:** Single entrypoint for all the build and deployment activities for this exercise.
 ## Usage: Build and deployment operations
 The following operation list all the available build and deployment operations
 ```